evgenyneu/trigonometric_identities_latex/README.md

 ## Feedback is welcome

-If you found a problem or want to extend the list feel free to submit an issue ticket.
+If you found a problem or want to add identities feel free to submit an issue ticket.

 ## License